 'Tracey' ('Chui-see'): Film Review

-Debuting feature director Jun Li’s Tracey is, if nothing else, well timed.
+Debuting feature director Jun Li’s Tracey is, if nothing else, well-timed.
 An old-fashioned message movie with a current, and occasionally ironic, clarion call for Hong Kong to get its act together, the film is one of (if not the first) conventional mainstream drama to tackle the still awkward and often uninformed issue of transgender (and LGBTQ in general) rights and lives in the city.
-At a time when the highest-ranking politician won’t even acknowledge a winning — and lucrative, always a plus in Hong Kong — bid for the Gay Games in 2022, legally married women have to petition the highest court for a spousal visa and racism and homophobia are rife but seemingly unrecognized, Tracey is sure to generate a fair amount of curiosity in “Asia’s World City” simply for challenging its sometimes delusion self-image.
+At a time when the highest-ranking politician won’t even acknowledge a winning — and lucrative, always a plus in Hong Kong — bid for the Gay Games in 2022, legally married women have to petition the highest court for a spousal visa, and racism and homophobia are rife but seemingly unrecognized, Tracey is sure to generate a fair amount of curiosity in “Asia’s World City” simply for challenging its sometimes delusional self-image.

-The combination of strong production standards and a zeitgeist that’s on the material’s side should lead to respectable returns at home and across the region where it will speak loudest and clearest.
+The combination of strong production standards and a zeitgeist that’s on the material’s side should lead to respectable returns at home and across the region, where it will speak loudest and clearest.
 Overseas audiences may find the tone a touch preachy, though Tracey should nonetheless have a healthy life on the festival circuit for offering a peek behind the LGBTQ curtain in Asia.

-His well ordered and carefully modulated world comes crashing down on him when Ching, a friend from Tai-hung’s difficult youth, dies suddenly and his heretofore unknown, younger Singaporean husband Bond Tann (Taiwanese actor River Huang, The Tag-Along) calls with a request for help returning the man’s ashes to Hong Kong.
+His well-ordered and carefully modulated world comes crashing down on him when Ching, a friend from Tai-hung’s difficult youth, dies suddenly and his heretofore unknown, younger Singaporean husband, Bond Tann (Taiwanese actor River Huang, The Tag-Along), calls with a request for help returning the man’s ashes to Hong Kong.
 Bond’s arrival is the catalyst that kick-starts a spiral of memories, confrontations and reconciliations that Tai-hung is forced to deal with and that prompt him to action.
 First comes a chance encounter with another opera singer, the now elderly Brother Darling (standout Ben Yuen, another Golden Horse nominee), Tai-hung worked with as a teen and the first transgender person he’d ever met.
-Later a hotel room almost-tryst with Bond reveals Tai-hung’s own life-long struggle with identity.
+Later, a hotel-room almost-tryst with Bond reveals Tai-hung’s own lifelong struggle with identity.
 A declaration, at 51, that Tai-hung is a woman comes after a tragic night on the town.

-Thankfully there is a welcome happy ending (mostly) for Tracey and Tracey that Li does a respectable job realizing, despite a few stagey moments early on.
+Thankfully, there is a welcome happy ending (mostly) for Tracey and Tracey that Li does a respectable job realizing, despite a few stagey moments early on.
 He brings a young, modern perspective on gender and sexuality to the film (as demonstrated in the closing love scene) and is just confrontational enough to get attention.
-He's also blessed with a strong cast: there may not be a better choice than Wai to play the bigoted Anne; viewers will have a hard time listening to ignorance coming from the popular vet.
+He's also blessed with a strong cast: There may not be a better choice than Wai to play the bigoted Anne; viewers will have a hard time listening to ignorance coming from the popular vet.
 The same can be said of Keung, who's built a solid career as the best friend who dies, the cop who dies or the shady thug who dies (he’s Hong Kong’s Sean Bean).
-Given a chance to get out of his pigeonhole he acquits himself nicely, and is at his best when he's at his most understated (listening to Bond grieve through a door, the moment he accepts his true self).
+Given a chance to get out of his pigeonhole, he acquits himself nicely, and is at his best when he's at his most understated (listening to Bond grieve through a door, the moment he accepts his true self).
 And Yuen, as the elderly man who’s never had an opportunity to be who she is, steals every scene he’s in, both heartbreaking and triumphant.